 When you have a check-in bag, you don’t need to have a huge bag for hand luggage.
 But it still needs to fit quite a few items, especially electronics, so it shouldn’t be too small and fairly robust, too.

 Over the years I have used a few different kinds of carry-on bags and also read tons of reviews about them.
 It is often a matter of personal preference as well as travel style.
-I think it’s best if I show you my two current favorites, plus a great recommendation of a friend of mine.
+I think it’s best if I show you my two current favorites, plus a great recommendation from a friend of mine.

-It has a padded sleeve to keep your laptop and tablet secured and a heat embossed scratch-free slack pocket which is great for keeping your sunglasses safe.
-If needed, you can use the removable webbing hipbelt.
+It has a padded sleeve to keep your laptop and tablet secured and a heat-embossed scratch-free slack pocket which is great for keeping your sunglasses safe.
+If needed, you can use the removable webbing hip belt.
 What I also like about it is that it has side stretch mesh pockets for your water bottle.

-To me this is a great way to carry my hand luggage items during a flight but also a perfect backpack for day tours or even hikes.
+To me, this is a great way to carry my hand luggage items during a flight but also a perfect backpack for day tours or even hikes.
 So two in one, a great combination!

 Moreover, it can easily fit a 15.6-inch laptop and has surprisingly plenty of space for your other carry-on items.
-This bag is big, fashionable, super affordable and weighs only 1.5 pounds.
+This bag is big, fashionable, super affordable, and weighs only 1.5 pounds.
 I’m in love with this bag!